dusk-gg/dusk/docs/blog/2024-12-05-7-ai-games-in-7-days.md

 #### What did we learn?

-* The first game was always going to find the edges of the implementation and of course the development ran into a few bugs which were fixed along with writing the game on the first day.
+* The first game was always going to find the edges of the implementation and naturally the development ran into a few bugs which were fixed along with writing the game on the first day.
 * Prompting an AI to write a story needs guidelines otherwise it just goes no where.
 It's important to set out clearly that there will need to be a conclusion.
-* Players struggle to think of suitable terms, having the AI suggest some seems like an AI talking to an AI, but play tested appreciated having the suggestions.
+* Players struggle to think of suitable terms, having the AI suggest some seems like an AI talking to an AI, but playtesters appreciated having the suggestions.
 * The Open AI API can take 10+ seconds to respond now and again, you have to account for that possibility in design.

 ### Day 2 - Dating AI Game